Arcadia-Science/seqqc-build-contam-db/README.md

 ## Accessing the built database

-The database is available in [this OSF repository](https://osf.io/sndz5/).
+The database is available in [this OSF repository](https://osf.io/sndz5/) (DOI: 10.17605/OSF.IO/SNDZ5).

 ## Adding new data to the database